-Compliance Check: Family First Coronavirus Response Act
+Compliance Check: Families First Coronavirus Response Act

-On March 18, 2020, President Trump signed the Family First Coronavirus Response Act in response to the spread of COVID-19.
+On March 18, 2020, President Trump signed the Families First Coronavirus Response Act in response to the spread of COVID-19.
 The Act is an economic stimulus plan that affects coverage for COVID-19 testing and provides expanded federal family and medical leave and a new federal paid sick leave law.

 The detailed provisions take effect on April 2, 2020, and will be in effect until December 31, 2020.
 What’s included in the new Act?

 Coverage for COVID-19 Testing: